 If you are unable to easily identify the location of the records you are seeking please contact the National Meteorological Archive on email@example.com and we will be happy to assist you.

 Records held at NRS

-At present the following records have already been transferred to NRS: Scottish Meteorological Society materials, all daily registers and climate returns post 1913, Northern Lighthouse Board meteorological observations and a small amount of data on Snow Depth.
+At present the following records have already been transferred to NRS: Scottish Meteorological Society materials, all daily registers, climate returns between 1913 and circa 1960, private weather diaries previously in the ownership of the Scottish Meteorological Society, Northern Lighthouse Board meteorological observations and a small amount of data on Snow Depth.
 More detailed information on these records is available from their catalogue: http://catalogue.nrscotland.gov.uk/nrsonlinecatalogue/welcome.aspx

 If the records you wish to see are held in the Met Office archive collection at NRS and there are no relevant electronic records you will need to contact NRS and order the records you wish to see at least 5 days prior to your planned visit.
 Please note there is a request limit of 12 items per day.